roskzhu/roskzhu/README.md

 Hey there!
 I'm a Computer Science student at the University of Waterloo searching for Winter/Summer 2024 internship opportunities.
 Currently, I'm working as a SWE intern for BMO Financial Group.
 I have great interest in full-stack development, machine learning, cybersecurity, and everything in between.
 Scroll down to see some of my work.

-## Projects 💻
+## Full-stack Projects 💻
-Machine-learning and full-stack creations.
+Collaborative projects I made with my peers, and personal projects I've done in my own time.
 <br/>
   <p>
     <a href="https://github.com/roskzhu/iSpy">